ACTEBA/SampleSitecoreComponent/README.md

 # Sample Sitecore Component

-A example Sitecore component implementing a News Item List and Filtering
+An example Sitecore component implementing a News Item List and Filtering

 # Features